Awanit512/3-TCP-LEDBAT_in_WiFi/scratch/TCP-Ledbat-Evaluation/planning_and _design_readme.md

 The Link Delays and Link Rate we did not specify in beloe images as that will be dynamic in nature and will depend upon the value entered by user (as mentioned in above section).

-The Evaluation Examples Experiments are planned to carried on 802.11 b/g and 802.11ac Gigabit Wifi Standards.
+The Evaluation Examples Experiments are planned to carry out on 802.11 b/g and 802.11ac Gigabit Wifi Standards.
 <b r/>

 ## Exhaustive Evaluation Examples ( Topology Design ) :